eclipse-che/che-docs/src/main/_docs/devops/devops-ws-agents.md

 Adding agents to your own machines can be done by editing [machine information in the user dashboard]({{base}}{{site.links["ws-machines"]}}).

 # Adding Agents to a Custom Stack
 Stacks use JSON format for configuration.
 Agents are included in the machines definition.
-Each stack requires a machine named `dev-machine` which always requires the terminal, ws-agent, and SSH agents.
+Each stack requires a machine named `dev-machine` which always requires terminal, exec and ws-agent.
 Language server agents need to be added to the dev-machine if you want [intellisense]({{base}}{{site.links["ide-intellisense"]}}) features when using the workspace IDE.

 ```json
 .......